 - Over an open flame on your stove top or the grill on your BBQ, roast the tomatillos and peppers until charred all over.

 - Let chiles cool and scrape burnt, charred skin off (optional).
 Place the tomatillos, peppers, onion, garlic, vinegar (or lime juice) and salt in a food processor, blender or Vitamix, and pulse until smooth.
 Season to taste with salt.

-- I thin this salsa verde with chicken stock until it's the right consistency for pouring over enchiladas before baking.
+- Thin the roasted salsa verde with chicken stock until it’s the right consistency for pouring over enchiladas before baking.
 Works and tastes amazing!